NicoSwag/radiance-notes/Mechanics/Ranger-Style Field Moves.md

 **Burn**
 Fire moves.
 Can burn dry wood and generally flammable-looking objects.
 Three different tiers.

-**Grow**
-Some specific water, grass, and even more "magicky" moves.
-Can make plants grow for navigation or sidequests.
-One tier.

 **Cut**
 Slashing moves.
 More than cutting trees, I think it'd be more appropriate to have this cutting other kinds of obstacles such as cobwebs, fences or similar.
-Three different tiers.
+Two different tiers.

 **Grapple**
 Can create bridges with vines, silk, or similar.
 One tier.